S3-Software-IP/docu/learning-outcomes/4-ci-cd.md

 ## Implementation

 We have implemented CI/CD using github actions and docker.
 I setup dockerfiles for our frontend that runs on NexJs, and for our backend that runs on dot net.
 A compose file is used to run everything in 1 container and where the DB is setup.
-So u can easily run the whole application just by running that compose file. for more info about [Docker](https://docs.docker.com/docker-hub/quickstart/)
+So you can easily run the whole application just by running that compose file, for more info about [Docker](https://docs.docker.com/docker-hub/quickstart/).

 Next up was automation.
-We used github action and sonar cloud to setup up a code check/security check. for more detailed [explanation](#sonarcloud)
+We used github action and sonar cloud to setup up a code check/security check, for more detailed explanation see [sonarcloud](#sonarcloud).

-And after that we added 2 more workflows for pushing the frontend and backend to dockerhub. for a more detailed explaination about those 2 workflows.
+After that we added 2 more workflows, one for pushing the frontend- and one for pushing the backend to Dockerhub. for a more detailed explanation about those 2 workflows.
 We refer to [here](#what-are-the-key-components-involved-in-a-cicd-pipeline-and-how-do-they-work-together)

 ## Relevant questions

+### Compact/short questions

 <details>
 <summary>What is CI/CD?</summary>